purduehackers/landing/README.md

 yarn serve
 ```

+## Deployment

+- using custom domain with namecheap.com
+- frontend deployed with netlify

 ## Backend

 Password management system is deployed [here](https://purdue-hackers-password-mgmt.herokuapp.com/).
 It needs to be login with github.
 In order to get permission to view and modify password, please contact the web dev team (lien2@purdue.edu).